main getinvolved banner

 SUPERVISION

-• General supervision of volunteers will be the responsibility of the Assistant Director.
-Volunteers may be assigned to work closely with another staff or board member that may more closely direct their daily responsibilities.
+• General supervision of volunteers will be the responsibility of the museum staff.
+Volunteers may be assigned to work closely with another staff or boar.

 © 2007 Mount Clare Museum House | Carroll Park | 1500 Washington Blvd | Baltimore, MD 21230 | 410.837.3262 |